tellor-io/block-height-monitor/README.md

-# Block-Height-Monitor
+# Block Height Monitor

 This is a simple script that monitors the current block height of two ethereum nodes.
-The bot will send an alert (discord message) if the block numbers don't match.
+The bot will send an alert (discord message) if the two nodes' current block numbers don't match.

 ### Clone repo and cd
 ```sh